 Had enough of gay cruising in Hanoi – either in the bars or elsewhere?

-For a city of this size, the gay sauna scene in Hanoi and is most busy on weekends or in the evening – but facilities are generally run down if not downright dirty (somewhat similar to Shanghai
+For those who want a bit more guaranteed action, the gay saunas in Hanoi are open late but are not on the same level as those you can find in Gay Taipei or Gay Bangkok.
+For a city of this size, the gay sauna scene in Hanoi is most busy on weekends or in the evening – but facilities are generally run down if not downright dirty (somewhat similar to Shanghai).

-In such a foreign-friendly city you will have no issues visiting the Hanoi gay sauna as a foreigner – but expect plenty of shy Vietnamese guys who are afraid to break the touch barrier (like many guys in Asia.
+In such a foreign-friendly city, you will have no issues visiting the Hanoi gay sauna as a foreigner – but expect plenty of shy Vietnamese guys who are afraid to break the touch barrier (like many guys in Asia.
 You will always need to make the first move if you are interested – or head to the dark rooms to get right down to business.

 The first gay sauna opened in Hanoi around ten years ago, and things are badly in need of a refresh, and it’s very dark inside.
 If you’re a clean freak, you might want to skip this one, but otherwise, there is plenty of cute guys and action here – especially in the dark room.
 There is also a dry sauna, steam bath, and jacuzzi – and Spa Adam Hanoi is very cheap, at least.
 The busiest hours are 5 PM to 8 PM, but it’s a long drive to Vu Thanh Lane 29, where you need to search on the small street to find it as it has no sign.